industrial kettle with agitator

 Capacities of 50, 100, and 200 liters are common in product development, artisanal batches, and flexible productions.
 Kettles of 300 to 500 liters already require reviewing handling, discharge, operating space, and cleaning time.
 In equipment of 800 to 1,000 liters, the design of agitation, heating, and structure ceases to be secondary.

 More volume does not always mean more productivity.
 If heating takes too long, if discharge is slow, or if cleaning takes half a day, the large equipment can become a bottleneck.
-Sometimes two medium kettles offer more flexibility than a single large kettle.
+Sometimes two medium kettles provide more flexibility than a single large kettle.

-Frequent operational problems
+Common operational problems

 Stuck or burnt product

-Non-uniform mixing
+Non-uniform mixture

 Slow discharge